Korean fried chicken: History

 The well-known variety with spicy coatings, also known as yangnyeom-chikin, had its history begin in 1982 by Yun Jonggye, who was running a fried chicken restaurant (later Mexican Chicken) at Daegu.
 He noticed that customers in his restaurant were struggling to chew on the hard, crisp layers of the fried chicken, which led to inconveniences such as scraped palates.
 Yun decided to pull a twist on the traditional fried chicken to soften the hard shells of the chicken and appease more Korean customers by marinating it sweet and spicy.

 Fried chicken was further popularized when Kentucky Fried Chicken opened stores in South Korea in 1984.

 The Asian financial crisis in the late 1990s contributed to the number of restaurants selling fried chicken as laid-off workers opened chicken restaurants.
 In recent years, owing to market saturation in Korea, many of Korea's major fried chicken chains, such as Mexicana Chicken, Genesis BBQ, Kyochon Chicken and Pelicana Chicken, have expanded to set up new presences in the United States, China, Canada, and Southeast Asia.

 By 2013, there were more than 20,000 fried chicken restaurants in South Korea serving fried chicken and by 2017, 36,000.
 Almost a third of the chicken consumed in South Korea is fried; Smithsonian calls it a "ubiquitous staple".

 During the COVID-19 pandemic, international chain Bonchon was one of few restaurant chains to continue to add stores.

+As of 2026, there were 40,000 fried chicken restaurants in South Korea, with 1,800 more operated internationally by Korean brands in 60 countries, which is double the total of 10 years prior.

+Korean chicken franchises have increasingly expanded abroad using master franchise agreements, under which local partner companies operate stores using licensed branding and recipes rather than the Korean parent company establishing its own overseas subsidiaries.
+In 2026, bhc opened its first store in Ho Chi Minh City, Vietnam, under such an agreement, while BBQ entered Brunei and Kazakhstan through similar partnerships with local operators.